 We are getting into the time of year that I have a lot more favorite photos for each date.
 I am usually chasing wildlife and fall color toward the end of September, usually in Colorado.

 This bull elk in Rocky Mountain National Park is making his presence known to anyone who cares to listen.
-It is my second favorite photo for this date.
+It is my third most favorite photo for this date.
 This photo was taken last fall during one of my photography workshops.
 Every day, several times a day we had great wildlife opportunities.

-My fourth place photo for today’s date is this fine young buck.
 I was leading a one-on-one photo safari for another photographer.
 We spotted several deer at a distance.
 You can not walk up to wildlife, that is against park rules, but they can walk up to you if you aren’t moving.
 I made an educated guess where the deer might be going (thanks to some excellent information from George Lepp at one of his photo safaris).
 We walked down the road and picked a likely spot where the deer were likely to walk by, and waited.
 Eventually, the deer wandered our way and this buck walked right up to us and browsed.
 The distance scale on my lens said he was 15 feet away.

 Bear Lake and Sprague Lake (see yesterday’s favorite photo) are two of my favorite night time locations in Rocky Mountain National Park.